Jibba: Diplomacy

 As well as having military and religious significance, textiles played a diplomatic, albeit unsuccessful role in the conflicts during the Mahdist War.
 The Mahdi and the Governor-General of Sudan, Charles George Gordon, sent presents of clothing to one another, hoping to encourage their opponent to stand down.
 Gordon sent a Turkish fez and a red robe of honour to the Mahdi.
 However, rather than being appeased, the Mahdi considered the rich textiles to be an insult to his values of asceticism.
 In return, he sent a 'patch home spun tunic' to Gordon, which was 'the clothing we want for Ourself and Our Companions who desire the world to come'.
 He hoped that Gordon would don the jibba and convert to Islam.

 Plundered jibbas

 The Mahdist State was established in 1885 after the Siege of Khartoum.
 The Mahdī died shortly after this victory and was succeeded by the Khalifa Abdulahi.
-The Mahdiyya continued under his rule until 1898, when an Anglo-Egyptian force led by Lord Kitchener had a decisive victory against the Mahdist forces at the Battle of Omdurman.
+The Mahdiyya state continued under his rule until 1898, when an Anglo-Egyptian force led by Lord Kitchener had a decisive victory against the Mahdist forces at the Battle of Omdurman.

 Many jibbas were collected from the battlefields of Anglo-Egyptian victories like Omdurman, 'Aṭbara and Tūshka.
 They were taken to Britain as war trophies, and many of these are now held in cultural institutions across the UK.
-Rudolf Carl von Slatin, a former prisoner of the Mahdist forces, was freed in 1895, and was subsequently photographed styled as an Anṣār soldier, wearing a patched jibba, which might have been plundered from a recent battlefield.
+Rudolf Carl von Slatin, a former prisoner of the Mahdist forces, was freed in 1895 and was subsequently photographed styled as an Anṣār soldier, wearing a patched jibba, which might have been plundered from a recent battlefield.